8fold/site-joshbruce.com/content-root/public/experiences/finances/paycheck-to-paycheck/20221101/content.md

 When I did my regular contribution toward the multi-factor fund using the 15, 35, 50 limit order setup, the funds (and the market) rallied a bit and none of the orders executed.
 I did the 40-60 setup the next three trading days, and none of the orders executed.
 I decided to modify the setups again; these changes are described in the [investing section](/experiences/finances/personal-budget/#investing) of the personal budget.

+The [Fear and Greed Index](https://www.cnn.com/markets/fear-and-greed) started tilting toward the greed side of neutral around October 26.
+Feels good at the moment.
+Of course, the values of things could go back to falling, but I believe I’ve learned a lot from this experience and I’m appreciating the updates to the personal budget and systems I use.

 ## 401k rollover

 The rollover was completed in the previous paycheck.